Lanceflare Photoblog

 DAY 4 - January 2nd

-The conditions were better than the day before for photography, with the air clear and crisp, and the famed morning mist, as the sun rose, staring to condense and rise over the river, with cranes flying in and out of the water.
+The conditions were better than the day before for photography, with the air clear and crisp, and the famed morning mist, as the sun rose, starting to condense and rise over the river, with cranes flying in and out of the water.
 We got some very good shots in the next hour or so, indeed!

-And a few times, som pairs could be seen stretching their neck in the air and letting the warm breath from inside their throat escape as little streams of vapour: a classic shot every photographer visiting this place wants to capture!
+And a few times, some pairs could be seen stretching their neck in the air and letting the warm breath from inside their throat escape as little streams of vapour: a classic shot every photographer visiting this place wants to capture!

 As we had already checked out from our first nightly accommodation at the farmhouse, we wasted no time getting on the road again: our destination, Lake Kussharo!

-But we were hungry again, it was about that time anyway, so decided to treat ourselves to some local noddle soup and meat: grilled chicken for me.
+But we were hungry again, it was about that time anyway, so we decided to treat ourselves to some local noodle soup and meat: grilled chicken for me.
 The bowls were huge, the broth was delicious and filled to the rim, and we absolutely took our time to slurp it all to the last noodle.
 Yum...

 What a spectacle!

 We went back to the van for a quick ride to the nearby visitor centre, where you can also buy a small bucket of grain to feed the swans and ducks, and continued our quest to take the best possible swan photo.
 Gripping the frozen bark of the nearby trees, a few tiny Eurasian Nuthatch were looking for food, hopping here and there, never losing sight of us, while out of the distance, flew in several Mallard ducks, making a great show of splashing and quacking!
-At times, they even forcibly went after the swans if they came in too close for their liking and bite a few of their tail feathers even: so rude (by Japanese standard).
+At times, they even forcibly went after the swans if they came in too close for their liking and bit a few of their tail feathers even so rude (by Japanese standards).

 Soon, like out of a Ghibli cartoon, the sound of a small, slowly running river could be heard, as the road ahead of us became shrouded in mist.
-Our sense became more aware of a slight change in the air, a smell of sulphur or something quite similar.
+Our senses became more aware of a slight change in the air, a smell of sulphur or something quite similar.
 And as the road morphed into a small bridge just made out of stones, we could see the small stream of hot water, crossing our path, and on each side of the hot water, houses, restaurants pathways and snow covered gardens, all illuminated by the nighttime incandescent lights of a few lamp posts and opaque windows.

 I stopped.

-I was late and left behind, so I quickly caught up with my group, and we all huddled inside a small late night inn.
+I was late and left behind, so I quickly caught up with my group, and we all huddled inside a small late-night inn.
 We soon ordered our meals, with a mix of rice, soup, noodles, meat, assorted vegetables, and of course lots of aromatic Sapporo beer!
 Aaaah, if only I could go on all night there, and have somebody somehow transport me magically back to my bed.
 But naturally, no such thing was going to happen.
 And in a way that was fine, as it would mean we would cross again town, back to our hotel, breathing the incredibly fresh, but somehow sulphuric, midnight air.

 But I did not care for a bit.